Skip to main content

 Resolution

 We replaced the local database replica with a direct connection to the cloud database.
 This eliminates the shared file entirely — each container connects independently to the remote database without any local state or lock contention.
+This pattern was already proven in production by another service component (analytics), giving us high confidence in the change.

 Timeline